 FAF are delighted to announce that we have used the donations from our anniversary special to sponsor a Guide Dog puppy - Skye.
 Our money will go towards the cost of training and placement in her first two years.

 You can follow updates of her progress by scrolling down the page.
-There is also an introduction to Skye on the Guide Dogs website (click the button below), where you can also find more information about their work.
+There is also an introduction to Skye on the Guide Dogs website (click the "Meet Skye" button below), where you can also find more information about their work, and Skye has her own page on their site - click the "Skye's Puppy Page" button.

 27th August 2019